-- Then, have a look at the HELP page of the pool you have chosen to get the “Mining Pool Address” of that pool.
+- Then, have a look at the HELP page of the pool to get the “Mining Pool Address” of that pool.
 Usually, the “Mining Pool Address” is not as the same as the pool URL.

-- For other operating systems, please check this for How to run a ping test?
+- For other operating systems, please check here: How to run a ping test?

 Check your PSU

-- The miner comes with NO integrated PSU.
+- The miner comes with NO built-in PSU.

 - If you bought the LITEON 750w PSU for the miner from EastShore, please check here for how to set up the PSU (This 750W PSU can ONLY run ONE miner): https://www.eastshore.xyz/tutorial-setting-up-your-bitcoin-mining-power-supply/

-- Important: Please use a powerful PSU for the miner.
+- Important: Please use a PSU with sufficent power for the miner.
 The rated power of your PSU should NOT be lower than 400w.
 As stated on the product page, the power consumption of the miner is 335w± 5%, so the maximum power consumption of one miner will be around 351.75w (that’s 335w+ 5% = 351.75w).
-When overclocked, the power consumption of one miner may get to 370w sometimes (the miner will come with an overclocked frequency).
-Besides, considering the efficiency of your PSU, the 400w PSU for one miner is very reasonable.
+When overclocked, the power consumption of one miner may get to 370w sometimes (the miner comes with an overclocked frequency).
+Besides, considering the efficiency of your PSU, the 400w PSU for one miner is a reasonable choice.